sahil11129/Projects/WatsonX/Summarization using Watsonx.ai.md

 ## Output Summary:
 "Agent expedites the shipment of the customer's order.
 The customer will receive it within the next two business days."

+The conversation summary holds potential, and now we can explore the diverse LLM models offered in watsonx.ai, adjusting parameters to assess their capabilities and performance.
+After the experimentation phase, saving our work as either a notebook or a prompt template is straightforward.
+Just click on "Save <b>work</b> at the top right corner to generate the corresponding code effortlessly.